thaisssimoes/SemanticMapper/README.md

 ------

-  [^ciaramita1]: Ciaramita, Massimiliano, and Mark Johnson. **Supersense Tagging of Unknown Nouns in Wordnet**.
+  [1]: Ciaramita, Massimiliano, and Mark Johnson. **Supersense Tagging of Unknown Nouns in Wordnet**.
 Proceedings of the 2003 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2003, 168–75.

-  [^ciaramita2]: Ciaramita, Massimiliano, and Yasemin Altun. **Broad-Coverage Sense Disambiguation and Information Extraction with a Supersense Sequence Tagger**.
+  [2]: Ciaramita, Massimiliano, and Yasemin Altun. **Broad-Coverage Sense Disambiguation and Information Extraction with a Supersense Sequence Tagger**.
 In Proceedings of the 2006 Conference on Empirical Methods in Natural Language Processing, 594–602.
 EMNLP ’06.
 Stroudsburg, PA, USA: Association for Computational Linguistics, 2006. http://dl.acm.org/citation.cfm?id=1610075.1610158.

-  [^dixon]: Dixon, R. M. W. **A Semantic Approach to English Grammar**.
+  [3]: Dixon, R. M. W. **A Semantic Approach to English Grammar**.
 2nd ed.
 Oxford University Press, USA, 2005.

-  [^castro]: Castro, Lucia, Fernanda Baião, and Giancarlo Guizzardi. **A Semantic Oriented Method for Conceptual Data Modeling in ontoUML Based on Linguistic Concepts**.
+  [4]: Castro, Lucia, Fernanda Baião, and Giancarlo Guizzardi. **A Semantic Oriented Method for Conceptual Data Modeling in ontoUML Based on Linguistic Concepts**.
 In Proceedings of the 30th International Conference on Conceptual Modeling, 486–94.
 ER’11.
 Berlin, Heidelberg: Springer-Verlag, 2011. http://dl.acm.org/citation.cfm?id=2075144.2075195.

-  [^guizzardi]:Guizzardi, Giancarlo. **Ontological Foundations for Structural Conceptual Models**.
+  [5]:Guizzardi, Giancarlo. **Ontological Foundations for Structural Conceptual Models**.
 Vol. 15.
 Fundamental Research Series.
 The Netherlands: Telematica Insituut, 2005.